What is direct speech in Italian?

-Discorso indiretto or direct speech is spoken or written text that reports speech or thought in its original form phrased by the original speaker.
+Discorso indiretto (direct speech) is a spoken or written text that reports speech or thought in its original form phrased by the original speaker.

 Compare these two examples: